PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/al/01_al_basics.md

 Here $Df$ denotes integration over all parameters (i.e., the regular type of integration).
 For Gaussian process regression, $Df$ is a so-called functional (or path or Feynman) integral.
-Think of it as an expectation over the probabilty measure defined by the posterior Gaussian process.
+Think of it as an expectation over the probability measure defined by the posterior Gaussian process.

-It will be useful to define the mean and variance of the posterior predictive PDF:
+It will be useful to define the mean and variance of the posterior predictive density:

 $$
 \mu(\mathbf{x}|\mathcal{D}) = \mathbb{E}[y|\mathbf{x},\mathcal{D}] = \int y p(y|\mathbf{x}, \mathcal{D}),